 Written communication skills will be developed through essays, problem sets, tests, exam scripts and your research dissertation.
-We also offer training in academic writing for dissertations.

 If English is not your first language, you may wish to take one of the free in-sessional English Language classes organised by the Centre for Applied Linguistics (CAL).
 This will help your spoken English, written work, reading, and understanding during lectures and classes.
 It can also help improve your job prospects as employers will value language skills.